ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-09-25-faq-what-bothers-our-clients-before-the-project-launch.md

 Such requests are usually addressed to a project manager who then assigns a developer from the team (who worked on a project) to complete the task.

 ***We hope that the series of FAQ articles will be useful for you.
-Subscribe to our blog and don’t miss the new useful materials anymore.***
+Subscribe to our blog and don't miss the new useful materials anymore.***